AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 There is a nice pong implementation for the browser on [https://github.com/jakesgordon/javascript-pong](https://github.com/jakesgordon/javascript-pong).
 It's implemented as a tutorial with 5 parts.
-The multiplayer mode is limited to the a shared keyboard.
+The multiplayer mode is limited to a shared keyboard.

 ![Pong](./pong-original.png)